Lego Super Mario: Development

 The Lego Super Mario theme was first teased on March 10, 2020, also known as MAR10 / National Mario Day on both the official Nintendo Lego Twitter, depicting Mario's LED display.
 The theme itself was then official revealed two days later, when Nintendo released a trailer detailing the sets and overview.
 Official Lego Stores set up demos for the theme, allowing customers to test it out.
 The Lego Nintendo Entertainment System was first leaked online by Chinese website VJGamer and German websites Promo Bricks and StoneWars, leaking price and date info.
 On July 13, 2020, the Lego Twitter account posted a silhouette of the set before being officially revealed the next day.
 Both the theme and the NES set released on August 1, 2020.
 Three sets were made available on July 10, 2020.
+In Italy, Lego Italia partnered up with Trenitalia in July 2020 to advertise the Lego Super Mario theme on one of their ETR 521 "Rock" electric trains, which would operate between Orte and Fiumicino Airport.

 In July 2020, Design Manager Jonathan Bennink and Marketing Director Christian Munk discussed the Lego Group and Nintendo became close collaborators on Super Mario.
 Jonathan Bennink explained, "But there is also LEGO DNA at the core of it because after that rough patch that we had, with management saying “where are the bricks?”, in one of the online brainstorms we came up with the idea of the start and the finish.
 And that anything you build in between out of LEGO bricks is a level.
 This was also the time where we added the colour sensor to it and this meant that Mario didn't just react to the RFID bricks but also any other bricks, because he can read the basic LEGO colours.
 Now the whole level became interactive.
 Then we came up with the idea of collecting coins and you can get coins from jumping on the enemies, from beating the challenges.
 We added a timer to it, you can get blocks that will give you a little bit more time, for example on the Piranha Slide where you spend a lot of time balancing, you want more time.
 That is how it evolved into what it is now."
 Christian Munk explained, "I think we have a unique partnership with Nintendo.
 This is a LEGO line and the LEGO development process but this has truly been cocreated together with the partner – three times a week we are having Skype calls with Nintendo, they have been helping us as Jonathan said with the tech part and also with the game part, what makes this fun for kids to play, so it’s a good Nintendo and LEGO experience.
 It’s all about being creative, so what we are hoping is the kids will create the coolest and wackiest creations possible and then play them out to see how many coins they can collect."